Bond, rent and service charges in residential parks

-Rent can be reduced on agreement of all parties and can occur on a temporary basis.
+Rent can be reduced by agreement and this can occur on a temporary basis.

-If you believe that a rent increase is excessive you can make an application to the South Australian Civil and Administrative Tribunal to have the rent reduced.
-You must lodge this application within 30 days of receiving the written notice of the rent increase.
+If a resident believes that a rent increase is excessive they can apply to the South Australian Civil and Administrative Tribunal to have the rent reduced.
+The application must be lodged within 30 days of receiving the written notice of rent increase.

 Charges for utilities and services

-You can be charged for utilities and services - eg water, electricity, gas, if the site is individually metered and this is detailed in the lease agreement.
+A park operator can charge for utilities and services - eg water, electricity, gas - if the site is individually metered and this is detailed in the lease agreement.
 The resident does not have to pay the charges unless the park operator provides details of the charges on the resident's request.

 The information provided should include:

-- the period of time you are being charged for
+- the period of time the charges relate to

 - the amount used